Deciding to Remodel Your Kitchen

 Coordination is King in the Kitchen

 There's nothing more satisfying than walking into a kitchen with completely color-coordinated appliances, towels, placemats, rugs, and the like.
-It looks great and really ties everything together.
+It looks great and ties everything together.

 Neutrality for items that aren’t as easily interchangeable or that take up a big portion of the kitchen is also smart, as if you decide to redecorate, that bit item won’t be as much of a hassle and likely can work with whatever new room colors you choose.